The Venetian Las Vegas

 There are 2 Venetian Casinos on the planet.
 One is in Las Vegas, and the other one is in Macau.

 This casino resort is the epitome of Las Vegas: it’s unapologetically massive.
 The rooms are huge.
 Even the “small” ones come in at around 650 square feet (you can imagine what the suites are like).
 Whereas the Las Vegas Bellagio tries hard to be sophisticated, the Venetian just lets it all hang out.
 Vegas style.
 The Venetian even makes the Luxor Las Vegas seem small, and that’s saying something.

 There are more than 20 high end restaurants, with some star chefs in attendance.
-Then there´s the gondola rides through the resort of course, a luxury shopping mall that seems endless and the whole place is awash with entertainment and gaming tables of course.
+Then there are the gondola rides through the resort, a luxury shopping mall that seems endless and the whole place is awash with entertainment and gaming tables.